shwezhu/shwezhu.github.io/content/post/linux/002-bash-basics.md

 ### 5.3.
 Double quotes

-The statement in the table about double qoutes probably not accurate, actually, `*` may acts like it remains its spcecial meaning in double quotes:
+Sometimes `*` may acts like it remains its spcecial meaning in double quotes:

 - Without any special options:

-  - Inside double quotes (`"`), the asterisk retains its literal meaning and does not perform globbing (expansion to match filenames).
+  - Inside double quotes (`"`), the asterisk `*` retains its literal meaning and does not perform globbing (expansion to match filenames).

   - For example, `"*"` will be treated as a literal asterisk character.